 As a potential client you should be assertive and know EXACTLY what a doctor (or in some cases a nurse) is injecting into your face and you should ALWAYS have a consultation with a doctor before any treatment is performed.
 You should be offered all available treatment modalities and work with the doctor in establishing a treatment plan tailored to your individual concerns and desired outcome.

 During my training in aesthetics I have come to realise that not everything is in my scope of practice .
-For example I love to use dermal fillers and may want to perform an ‘8 point lift’ in a patient but the condition of their skin may be such that a mini-lift ( a surgical procedure) would be their best option both in terms of results and longevity.
-I would then refer on to a surgeon rather than pocket my client's hard earned dollars by performing a procedure I know wont have the best aesthetic results.
+For example I love to use dermal fillers for facial contouring and volume replacement however if a patient were seeking a non-surgical option from myself and I felt that the condition of their skin may be such that a mini-lift ( a surgical procedure) would be their best option both in terms of results and longevity, I would then refer on to a surgeon rather than pocket my client's hard earned dollars by performing a procedure I know wont have the best aesthetic results.